 This is an important, yet subtle point often ignored by ancaps, that various Austrians are statists like the rest of us non-anarchists.
 I have significant and profound disagreements with Mises, but this point made by the modern Austrian fountainhead seems to be relatively obvious.
 Force is required to maintain peace against those who seek to destroy the institutional structures of ordered freedom.
 Voluntarism within the ancap construct may work well when safely protected in the structure of the theoretical model, but it is an impossibility in concrete reality.

 One point that I find interesting is the idea that national defense is in scare quotes, while juxtaposed with the “beauty of individualism.”
-Since I have military experience, I will merely point out the ignorance of suggesting that national defense is not a collective effort to defend a national/regional territory against enemies foreign or domestic.
-In the military, individuality is subordinate to the collective whole, whether this is the team, squad, platoon, company etc. This is not a controversial position to hold regarding the necessity of such military institutions.
+To the contrary of this suggestion, in the military individuality is subordinate to the collective whole; whether it is the team, squad, platoon, company etc. This is not a controversial position to hold regarding the necessity of such military organization and institutions.
 It is the simple recognition that the individual person comes into a world that is bigger than, well, the individual.
 The individual is preexisted by their family, community, county, state, nation etc. There is a significantly larger reality than individual subjective preferences.
 Indeed, communal responsibility may at times call on men to sacrifice their individuality for a noble cause, such as the need to protect the continued existence of a way of life experienced by a people in a national stage against a foreign enemy.
 To put it in terms most children grow to understand, the world does not revolve around you and your demands.

 Calton ends by stating that anarchy, rather than being a political philosophy, is a moral imperative.
 This is simply confused.
 Anarchy is not a moral philosophy, nor is it a collection of homogenous moral claims.
 It is, contrary to Calton’s suggestion, a political philosophy attempting to explain the best way to organize a society.
 This should be obvious, since various moral philosophies can inform the political philosophy of anarcho-capitalism.
 For example, an ancap could be a consequentialist, or a natural law theorist, or a deontologist, or even a nihilist.
 Indeed, anarcho-capitalism is not morally neutral, but to claim it is a moral imperative is mistaken.